Vulcanostrol/ringgzprotocol/README.md

   Here, CONNECT is type of packet, username is the username your client will play as, and extension1, extension2, extension3 and extension4 are the extensions your client is using.
 These extensions can be the chatting-, challenging-, leaderboard- or security extension and should be handled by the server when given in any order.
 The same extension will not be given more than once.
 String representations of the extensions are found in the protocol code.
 If the extensions that are sent do not correspond to the string representations in the code, it can be ignored.

-  The server will then send a response to this packet containing whether it is accepting the client.
-In addition to than decide on whether it wants to cis, the server will send its extensions that it is using.
-This way, the client connect with this server.
-The response packet will have the following format:
+  The server will then send a response to this packet containing whether it is accepting the client:

 ### CONNECT_REPLY;[accept/decline];&lt;extension1&gt;;&lt;extension2&gt;;&lt;extension3&gt;;&lt;extension4&gt;